informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

 **TODO:** finish conditions
 - Implementation remark
 - Expected precondition
-    - PoF.TrustedBlock.Header.Height = to the one I have stored
+    - PoF.TrustedBlock.Header is equal to lightBlock on store with same height
 	- both traces end with header of same height
 	- header are different
 	- both traces are supported (`supports` defined in  [TMBC-FUNC])